 Instead, take some steps now to ensure healthy, beautiful grass.
 This spring, create a lush lawn that is the envy of all of your neighbors by following these easy tips.

 Thatch is mostly just a layer of dead grass stems that builds up on lawns.
 While it’s virtually unavoidable, you shouldn’t allow it to remain on your lawn for extended periods of time.
 Thatch can prevent nutrients, oxygen, and water from reaching your plants’ thirsty roots.
 Remove thatch before the new grass starts to grow.

 Throughout the winter months, your soil may have become compacted.
 Compaction is very common, but it’s something that you need to deal with.
 Compacted soil prevents oxygen, water, and nutrients from reaching your plants’ roots, making it impossible for grass or other landscaping plants to grow.
+So if you have never done so, or it’s been a few years, aerate your lawn.
 You can rent an aerator at a low cost from local garden supply stores, and you can cross this chore off your to-do list in a quick afternoon’s worth of work.

 3. Test your soil